 Being a first-generation college student means that you are the first person in your immediate family to attend college.
-In other words, neither of your parents have a college degree.
+In other words, neither of your parents has a college degree.

 Of course, a lot of questions come with being a first-generation college student.
 They’re exploring uncharted territory after all.
 Who can help them with the college process?
 Are there are any special resources for first-gen students?
 Let’s answer those questions, and more!